Accessibility in Action

 - Is there time in QA for accessibility testing?
 Is there time and budget to test with native users of assistive technologies?

-Accessible practices don’t only benefit end users.
-As a leader in your organization (regardless of your title), you can help promote building accessibility into your organizational culture.
+Accessible practises don’t only benefit end users.
+As a leader in your organisation (regardless of your title), you can help promote building accessibility into your organisational culture.
 Here are a few ways you can do just that!

 Captions/Transcripts: your team may benefit from turning on captions and transcripts, both in the moment and later when reviewing the material covered.
 Here are two auto-captioning/transcription options for you.
 They’re not perfect but they’re a good first step into building a more accessible culture.